saltzm/cgen/README.md

 # Tutorial

+In order to fully understand everything, it would be helpful to read or at least skim the [ribosome](http://sustrik.github.io/ribosome/) documentation.
+If you don't feel like doing that right now, just know that lines preceded with a dot ('.') get sent to a file, with macros being JavaScript variables or functions surrounded by '@{}' that get inserted in-line.

 ## Using the lowest level interface

 Here's an example of the use of the raw interface (spoiler alert: we can make this less verbose later) to implement a basic array class for integers: